Asia Contemporary Art Forum (ACAF)

 After the button designs were finalized, I created a banner design to separate long lists of artists.
 I found it important that the design of these banners was not identical to any button design, as these banners would not be clickable.

-Previously, the ACAW website had 8 tabs and countless, convoluted subpages.
+Previously, the ACAW website had 8 tabs and over 200 convoluted subpages.
 I redesigned the website to have a streamlined navigation to simplify its structure.

 Finally, to aid in navigation, I proposed a design for a back button and implemented this button on each page that could not be accessed via the top navigation bar.